Validity and Reliability of Discrete Movement Assessments in HumanTrak

 The results indicate that direct measurements from the Azure Kinect camera closely align with data filtered using inverse kinematics and Vicon data across most movements and joint angles, suggesting high accuracy and reliability (Figure 1).

 The consistent overlap between Azure Kinect angles and Vicon angles, coupled with low variability, highlights the precision of the Azure Kinect camera.
-This method demonstrates robust performance in capturing joint movements, making it a valuable tool for clinicians and researchers in motion analysis.
-Overall, angles measured using the Azure Kinect camera provide a reliable and accurate approach for analyzing lower limb movements.
+This method demonstrates robust performance in capturing joint movements, making it a valuable tool for clinicians and researchers assessing lower limb joint motion during controlled movement tasks.
+Overall, angles measured using the Azure Kinect camera provide a reliable and accurate approach for analyzing lower-limb movements.

 Reliability